ResearchComputing/Documentation/docs/software/gaussian.md

 -p=64 -s=ssh -w=c3cpu-a2-u1-2-opa,c3cpu-a2-u1-1-opa,c3cpu-a2-u1-4-opa
 ```

-which tells G16 to use 24 cores on each of three shas nodes, and to
+which tells G16 to use 64 cores on three Alpine nodes, and to
 set up the connections between nodes using ssh.

 Since you don't know in advance what nodes your job will be assigned